BrickMMO/tasks/firebase.markdown

 ## Submitting this Task

-After you have completed your Firebase task, upload a screenshot or a working URL to the **Firebase** assignment in [Blackboard](https://learn.humber.ca/).g
+After you have completed your Firebase tsak, upload a screenshot or a working URL to the **Firebase** assignment in [Blackboard](https://learn.humber.ca/).g

 [&#10132; Back to Task List](/)